 Non-digital data for which no standard archive exists (e.g. land geological samples) must be archived by the Principal Investigator.
 Such data/samples must be made available to researchers upon request, but with all incurred costs borne by the recipient, rather than the provider.

 In dealing with geological specimens, GeoPRISMS-funded investigators must: 1) include in the metadata provided to the GeoPRISMS DMS a list of samples taken and their location; 2) store samples in an NSF–supported repository or an alternative location (including their home institution) which has a written NSF-approved sample distribution policy (See Appendix IV of the NSF Division of Ocean Sciences Data and Sample Policy listed below; 3) follow the NSF-approved sample distribution policy and 4) Notify the GeoPRISMS DMS of any changes in permanent location for sample storage.

 Documenting NSF Compliance

 Annual reports must document compliance.
-Where a final report is due before the deadline for data submittal, the PI must notify the cognizant Program Officer after final data submittal.
+Where a final report is due before the deadline for data submission, the PI must notify the cognizant Program Officer after final data submission.

 Exceptions to this data policy may occur only through agreement between the PI and the cognizant Program Officer at NSF.